AbdellahChehat/eng130_virtulisation/README.md

 ## What is virtualisation & benefits of it?

 - Virtualization relies on software to simulate hardware functionality and create a virtual computer system.
 This enables IT organizations to run more than one virtual system – and multiple operating systems and applications – on a single server.

-The resulting benefits include economies of scale and greater efficiency.
+### Benefits of virtualisation

+- Greater efficiency.
+- Increased flexibility
+- Better security
+- Improved performance
+- Improved availability
+- Saving money

 ## What is dev env?

 A development environment in software and web development is a workspace for developers to make changes without breaking anything in a live environment.

 ## What is vagrant?